Table of Contents

 Upon the addition of hydrogen, the formic acid is converted to formaldehyde.
-So formaldehyde is more easily oxidized into formic acid by ambient oxygen.
+So formaldehyde is more easily oxidised into formic acid by ambient oxygen.
 Formic acid is miscible with water, and most organic solvents with polarity.

-How do you neutralize formic acid?
+How do you neutralise formic acid?

 Baking soda (NaHCO3) is also used for the neutralization of acids, including formic acid.
-You would want to neutralize it with a thick paste of sodium bicarbonate water (NaHCO3) if you were to spill some formic acid solution on your skin or on the concrete.
+You would want to neutralise it with a thick paste of sodium bicarbonate water (NaHCO3) if you were to spill some formic acid solution on your skin or on the concrete.